 - Click the “Continue” to be directed to our Secure Payment Site.

 - Click on "Refunds"

 - Enter required information.
 Click on “example” for details regarding required bank information.

 - Click checkbox “I Agree” to allow Chattanooga State to direct deposit funds to your bank account.

 - Click "Continue"

 You can check your reported attendance in TigerWeb.
-Click on Student -> Student Records - > Attendance Reporting -> Fall Credit Term 2018.
+Click on Student -> Student Records - > Attendance Reporting.
+Then choose the term.
 You will be able to see what classes have reported your attendance.

 If your financial aid exceeds your tuition, you are able to use up to $600 of the financial aid in the bookstore.
 Bookstore charges start a week to two weeks before classes begin.
 Check the Important Dates on the website for the exact days of Bookstore charges.
 You would also be able to have a Student ID made and pick up a parking permit.
 NOTE: You must have accepted the Title IV Authorization requirement in your TigerWeb account.